Skip to main content

 Safe Navigation Operator

-The above is product?.price is really an equilvaent of the following ternary if statement:
+The expression product?.price is really equivalent to this ternary statement:

 product !== null ? product.price : null

-This safe navigation operator is a good way to guard against null and undefined values in property paths when accessing data.
+The safe navigation operator is a clean way to guard against null and undefined values in property paths when accessing data.